-An alternative strategy would be to contact a cryptocurrency OTC broker, who would match his trade with one or more sellers.
-All parties would agree on a price (typically a few points above market price) and execute the trade in private without impacting the market in any manner at all.
+An alternative strategy would be to contact a cryptocurrency OTC broker, who would match the trade with one or more sellers.
+All parties would agree on a price (typically a few points above market price) and execute the trade in private without impacting the market in any way at all.

 While the main advantage of OTC trading is quite clear, the confidentiality of the activity might be an additional benefit to those who wish to retain their privacy.
 Using dark pool ensures that all transactions are private, so trading strategies remain opaque.

 It is estimated that one of the largest purchases on the Bitcoin OTC market was around $50m and eight-figure trades are now a regular occurrence.
 To deal with large orders, OTC brokers break deals into tranches to provide both comfort and the ability to source the required volume of Bitcoin.

 ICO Launch Malta has teamed up with a UK bank and a major mining pool in order to provide the most secure and seamless Bitcoin OTC exchange service in the market.
 The process is as follows:

 Buy side discloses intended purchase quantity and sell side finder discloses discount available in the market for that amount based on information provided by their Seller.
 If within range, they move forward.

 - Non-Circumvent, Non-Disclosure (NCND) documents will be signed by all connected parties: